Jean E. Pendziwol

 When I recall some of the earliest books I read or had read to me, I can see the influence they’ve had on me and on my art: A.A.
 Milne’s poetry in Now We Are Six, with drawings by Ernest H. Shepard; the Reys’ Curious George; Babar by Jean de Brunhoff.
 I think my sisters and I could still recite our first counting book, “One little puppy, a roly-poly puppy, alone as he can be, isn’t there a boy or girl who wants to play with me?”
 Garth Williams drew the pictures, and I later discovered more of his illustrations on the treasured pages of the Little House series.

-will be released by Groundwood Books this August, with stunning illustrations by newcomer to the publishing world, Phil.
+My latest picture book, Me and You and the Red Canoe, will be released by Groundwood Books this August, with stunning illustrations by newcomer to the publishing world, Phil.
 It is so exciting to see how his beautiful paintings have brought my words to life, speaking their story to create atmosphere, relationship and memories of a quiet fishing trip on the lake.

 Interior spread from Me and You and the Red Canoe.
 Check out more of Phil's art here.